inyoungcheong/inyoungcheong.github.io/_pages/about.md

     </tr>
     <tr>
       <td markdown="span">April.
 2024</td>
-      <td markdown="span">Will be in New Haven once again to present my manuscript on "Manipulative Technologies, Privacy, and Free Speech Values" at the [Freedom of Expression Scholars Conference 2024](https://law.yale.edu/isp/about/initiatives/floyd-abrams-institute-freedom-expression/freedom-expression-scholars-conference)! (if you want to read it, [here](https://inyoungcheong.github.io/assets/pdf/manipulative.pdf) it is!) </td>
+      <td markdown="span">Presents my manuscript on "Manipulative Technologies, Privacy, and Free Speech Values" at the [Freedom of Expression Scholars Conference 2024](https://law.yale.edu/isp/about/initiatives/floyd-abrams-institute-freedom-expression/freedom-expression-scholars-conference)! (if you want to read it, [here](https://inyoungcheong.github.io/assets/pdf/manipulative.pdf) it is!) </td>
     </tr>
     <tr>
       <td markdown="span">Mar.
 2024</td>
       <td markdown="span">Our paper, [(A)I Am Not a Lawyer, But...: Engaging Legal Experts towards Responsible
-  LLM Policies for Legal Advice](https://arxiv.org/abs/2402.01864), was accepted for the <strong>ACM FAcct 2024</strong>!⭐ </td>
+  LLM Policies for Legal Advice](https://arxiv.org/abs/2402.01864), is accepted for the <strong>ACM FAcct 2024</strong>!⭐ </td>
     </tr>
   <tr>
       <td markdown="span">Feb.
 2024</td>